 What's not included:

 It’s about 4 hour air travel time from the Washington DC area to Cancun - nonstop flight.
-(Estimated price: $450-$500) Then a 2-hour private transfer from Cancun to the port town of Chiquila where we catch the ferry for a quick 20 minute boat ride to lsla Holbox.
+Then its about a 2-2.5 hour private transfer from Cancun to the port town of Chiquila where we catch the ferry for a quick 20 minute boat ride to lsla Holbox.
 A golf cart taxi takes us from the ferry pier to our beachfront hotel.
 On the return, we'll be taking a private charter flight just for us directly from Isla Holbox to the Cancun airport.
 We'll get to see the island coming by road, water and from the sky!

 Here are a few reasons to get trip insurance:

 Reimbursement for cancellation penalties (which can be 100% of your investment) in the event of an unforeseeable illness, injury or death of you, your travel companion or a family member.

 Reimbursement for cancellation penalties if you are called for jury duty, your home is damaged due to fire, windstorm, flood or vandalism or military leave cancelled.

 Health insurance coverage while traveling outside of the U.S. as many health insurance companies limit or do not provide coverage outside of the U.S.